How innovative is your company?

 — Achilleas Stergioulis · Director, INTRASOFT International

-"A practical guide for how to tap your organization's creative energy, and transform it into an innovation-driven pace-setter."
+"A practical guide for how to tap your organisation's creative energy, and transform it into an innovation-driven pace-setter."

 — Bart Manning · Head of Sales & BD, Unity

-"An inspiring and must-read for every organization that doesn't wish to sit on the sidelines while someone else steals their share of the market."
+"An inspiring and must-read for every organisation that doesn't wish to sit on the sidelines while someone else steals their share of the market."

 — Sue McGill · SVP, ATB Ventures